yiphei/yif-AI/encoder_decoder_transformer/README.md

 | **with MSE embedding loss and pos sub** [(config)](#with-mse-embedding-loss-and-pos-sub) | 2.982 | **3.378** | 15,763,500 |
 | **baseline** [(config)](#baseline) | **2.937** | 3.424 | 16,036,800 |

-Two more baselines are compared: "smaller baseline" and "0.2 dropout baseline". "smaller baseline" is a baseline smaller than "with MSE encoder loss and pos sub".
+Two more baselines are compared: "smaller baseline" and "0.2 dropout baseline". "smaller baseline" is a baseline smaller than "with MSE embedding loss and pos sub".
 By outperforming it, the new model's better validation loss can't be attributed to its smaller size.
 "0.2 dropout baseline" is a baseline with 0.2 dropout.
 By outperforming it, the new model also demonstrates its superiority over dropout.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/ff_train_loss.svg" alt="Image 1" style="width: 45%;"/>